 The original building housing Tim’s was purchased by Bradburn and his wife, Rhonda Jaquay, about 10 years ago.
 Later, they bought the adjoining building and combined them into one large structure to hold their ever growing collections.
 Over the years, items from the shop – such as a World War II airplane propeller – have been used as props in Hollywood movies.
 Merchandise ranges from huge buffalo heads to Civil War uniforms, from porcelain dolls to vintage neon beer signs; all share space in the overflowing rooms of what was once a 19th century funeral home.

-That deathly past — and rumors of the building being haunted — has led to visits from television’s Ghost Hunters and inspired a popular Halloween “Fright Fest” held every year.
+That deathly past – and rumors of the building being haunted – has led to visits from television’s Ghost Hunters and inspired a popular Halloween “Fright Fest” held every year.
 Attendees can purchase personal psychic readings performed in the cavernous upstairs rooms.
-Bradburn, who still works as a corporate accountant, and Jaquay donate all profits from the celebration to the Washington County food bank.
+It cannot be assured how accurate these readings can be, whether or not these are real clairvoyant readers, but a good time is a definite.
+Furthermore, Bradburn, who still works as a corporate accountant, and Jaquay donate all profits from the celebration to the Washington County food bank.

 “About 80 percent of my business comes from out of state,” says Bradburn.
 “Others are Pennsylvania travelers, and I do get some dealers as well.
 None of my inventory is on consignment, so I know the history of what I sell.”